View weight loss medications

 • Are pregnant or breastfeeding

-A healthcare professional can make sure GLP-1 drugs are right for you before prescribing one for weight loss.
+A healthcare professional can make sure GLP-1 drugs are right for you before prescribing one for weight loss or diabetes.

-If you don’t respond well to GLP-1 drugs for weight loss, there are alternatives to consider.
+If you don’t respond well to GLP-1 drugs for weight loss or diabetes, there are alternatives to consider.

 • Metformin.
 Metformin is another weight loss diabetes drug.
 It’s FDA-approved for diabetes but sometimes prescribed off-label for weight loss.
-The daily pill can reduce appetite, lower blood sugar levels, and support weight loss.
+The daily pill can reduce appetite and lower blood sugar levels.

 • Topiramate.
-Topiramate, sold under the brand name Topamax®, is an antiseizure medication.
-For weight loss, it works by suppressing appetite and potentially reducing body fat.
+Topiramate, sold under the brand name Topamax®, is an antiseizure medication that can also be effective for weight loss.

 A healthcare provider can talk you through GLP-1 alternatives and recommend the best ones for you.

-GLP-1 medications for weight loss aren’t for everyone, but when used as directed, they’re an effective tool for the treatment of obesity.
+GLP-1 medications aren’t for everyone, but when used as directed, they’re an effective tool for the treatment of obesity and type 2 diabetes.

 If you’re considering GLP-1 drugs for weight loss, keep these things in mind:

 • They’re only one piece of the puzzle.
 GLP-1s should be combined with healthy lifestyle habits for long-term success.
-Prioritize nutrition, exercise, sleep, and positive social support in addition to your prescribed meds.
+Prioritize nutrition, exercise, sleep, and positive social support in addition to your prescribed medications.

 • They may cause side effects.
 Every drug has potential downsides, including GLP-1s.
 While the most common ones are related to digestion, everyone responds differently.
 Report any concerns to your primary care provider.

 • There are alternatives.
-GLP-1s not a good fit for you?
-Other weight loss medications may be appropriate, like metformin, topiramate, or a combo of naltrexone and bupropion.
+If GLP-1s aren’t a good fit for you, other weight loss medications may be appropriate, like metformin or topiramate.

-Ready to break the weight loss cycle?
+Ready for change?
 Start by taking our free weight loss assessment to find out whether GLP-1s could work for you.

 2. Collins L, et al. (2024).
 Glucagon-like peptide-1 receptor agonists. https://www.ncbi.nlm.nih.gov/books/NBK551568/